 |Medical College of Ohio at Toledo||medical school||Doctor of Medicine||1984|

-Dr. Susan Blaney is Director of Texas Children's Cancer and Hematology Centers, Executive Vice Chair of the Department of Pediatrics at Baylor College of Medicine (BCM) and Section Chief of Hematology/Oncology for BCM and the Elise C. Young Chair of Pediatric Oncology at BCM.
+Dr. Susan Blaney is Director of Texas Children's Cancer and Hematology Centers, Executive Vice Chair of the Department of Pediatrics at Baylor College of Medicine (BCM), Section Chief of Hematology/Oncology for BCM and the Elise C. Young Chair of Pediatric Oncology at BCM.
 She is also the Vice Chair of the Children's Oncology Group (COG), a National Cancer Institute (NCI) supported clinical trials group dedicated to improving the outcome for children with cancer.
 COG is the world's largest organization devoted exclusively to pediatric cancer research.